Macrina/ai-trip-planner-md/README.md

 - **Action Buttons**: Color-coded buttons for directions (blue), tickets (green), and photos (purple)
 - **Responsive Design**: Works perfectly on desktop and mobile with full-height layout
 - **Smart Autocomplete**: Destination input with static database + API fallback
-- **Accordion Sidebar**: Expandable sections for Budget, Tips, and Useful Links

 ### 🖼️ Visual Experience
 - **Destination Images**: Real city photos for each day using Unsplash API